Carl Ditterich

-After Football
+After football

 Ditterich purchased a wheat farm near Swan Hill, Victoria.
 He coached nearby Woorinen (Mid Murray FL) for two seasons 1983 and 1984.
 Eighteen years later he coached Boort in the North Central Football League in 2002 and 2003.

 Ditterich unsuccessfully stood as an independent candidate for the seat of Swan Hill in the 1999 Victorian state election.

+In April 2024, Ditterich was charged with historical child sex offences.
+The charges were dropped in January 2025.